aditsuru-git/readme-gen/README.md

         }
         ```

   4.  **`multiselect`:** For choosing multiple options from a list.
 Returns an array of the `value`s of chosen options.
-The `${variable}` in the template will be replaced by a comma-separated string of the selected values.
+The `${variable}` in the template will be replaced by a comma-separated string of the selected values. _Cannot_ be directly used as a parent for follow-up questions using `showIf` (as the answer is an array, not a simple value).
       - `options` (array, required): Same format as `select`.
       - `required` (boolean, optional): If true, user must select at least one option.
       - `initialValue` (array, optional): An array of `value`s to select by default.